Why Invisible Types

 Most statically typed languages ask you to write types.
 Loon does not.

-This is not because Loon lacks a type system.
-It has a full, sound type system with generics, algebraic data types, and effect tracking.
-You just never write the types yourself.
-The compiler figures them all out.
+Not for lack of a type system.
+Loon has a full, sound one, with generics, algebraic data types, and effect tracking.
+You simply never write the types yourself.
+The compiler works them all out.

-The reasoning is simple: types exist to help the compiler catch your mistakes.
-They do not exist to help you express intent, at least not primarily.
-If the compiler can figure out every type on its own, then writing them by hand is ceremony.
-It is noise that sits between you and the logic you actually care about.
+The reasoning runs deeper than convenience.
+Types exist to help the compiler catch your mistakes, not, at least not first, to help you express intent.
+So if the compiler can recover every type on its own, writing them by hand is ceremony: noise wedged between you and the logic you came to write.

-Loon takes this idea all the way.
+Loon follows that idea to its conclusion.
 The compiler uses Hindley-Milner inference to determine the type of every expression in your program.
 You write code.
 The compiler checks it.
-If something does not line up, you get a clear error.
-The types are always there, working behind the scenes.
-You just never have to spell them out.
+When something fails to line up, you get a precise error.
+The types are present at all times, working behind the scenes, and you never have to spell a single one of them out.

 How Hindley-Milner Inference Works

-The intuition is more straightforward than the name suggests.
+The intuition is plainer than the name.
 When you write:

 [fn add [a b]

-This process scales to your entire program.
-The compiler walks through every expression, generating constraints like "this must be the same type as that", then solves all the constraints at once.
-If they are satisfiable, the program type-checks.
-If they are not, you get an error pointing to exactly where the types conflict.
+The same reasoning scales to your entire program.
+The compiler walks every expression, gathering constraints of the form "this must be the same type as that", then solves the whole set at once.
+If the constraints are satisfiable, the program type-checks.
+If they are not, the error points to exactly where the types collide.

-HM inference is not heuristic or best-effort.
-It is a complete algorithm.
-If a valid typing exists, it will find it.
-If no valid typing exists, it will report an error.
+HM inference is neither heuristic nor best-effort.
+It is a complete algorithm: if a valid typing exists, it finds it; if none exists, it reports an error.
+There is no third outcome.

 What Gets Inferred